0

 Somehow, 10 years later, artist Baauer decided to bring back the Harlem Shake… as a song name.
 Baauer actually has nothing to do with the original dance phenomenon of the 90′s except for using the name for his song.

-So how does G. Dep feel about the name and not his original dance?
+So how does G. Dep feel about the use of the name and not his actual dance?
 He says in an article with allhiphop.com that it should be called the Harlem Shake 2, since it has barely any resemblance to his “original” Harlem Shake.

 So if Baauer didn’t launch the new dance, who did?